Ly0n/Range-Imaging-Applications-for-Dynamic-Deformation-Measurement/README.md

 # Range Imaging Applications for Dynamic Deformation Measurement
 Tobias Augspurger
 ---
-Thanks to all constributors at FH Aachen Aerospace Engineering and FH Düsseldorf.
+Thanks to all constributors at FH Aachen Aerospace Engineering.
 26. January 2015
 ---